Space View Park Monuments

 In July 1994, the city of Titusville dedicated this riverfront park named Space View Park.
 It provides the anchor point for the U.S. Space Walk of Fame, honoring the space program with monuments, mission plaques and bronze handprints of six of the original seven astronauts.
 The non-profit U.S. Space Walk of Fame Foundation constructed these monuments, plaques, and hand-prints for the park, and donated them to the City of Titusville.

-NEWSFLASH: An International Space Station monument is planned.
-We are TAKING ORDERS for names on the monument.
-Construction is pending sufficient orders.
+NEWSFLASH: An International Space Station Pylon is planned for the Shuttle monument area.
+We are TAKING ORDERS for name engravings.
+Pylon construction is pending sufficient orders.

 Come and see the names of those who helped make the U.S. space program what it is today.
 See the actual hand-prints of the Mercury astronauts, get your name engraved on a monument or find the name of someone you know and see it immortalized on these breath-taking monuments.

-• Apollo, Line of Duty, and Shuttle are along a walkway paralleling Orange Street.
-It starts West of Indian River Avenue across from the Gemini walk and continues West ending with Shuttle at US 1.
+- Apollo, Line of Duty, and Shuttle are along a walkway paralleling Orange Street between Indian River Avenue and US 1.
+From Gemini, walk West continuing across Indian River Avenue.

 Engraved Name Directories